Chapter 7.08, Beer and Alcoholic Beverages of Less Than Eight Percent

 7.08.130 - Prohibited acts—Generally

 It is unlawful for any person:

 A. To bring, to cause, or allow to be brought onto the premises of any permittee under the provisions of this chapter any prohibited drugs within the meaning of Tennessee Code Annotated, Sections 53-10-101, et seq., and 39-17-401, et seq.,

-B. To bring, to cause, or allow to be brought onto the premises of any permittee under the provisions of this chapter any intoxicating beverage, the alcoholic content of which is in excess of five percent by weight, unless such permittee is the holder of a valid license issued under the authority of Tennessee Code Annotated, Title 57, Chapter 4 (T.C.A. § 57-4-101 et seq.);
+B. To bring, to cause, or allow to be brought onto the premises of any permittee under the provisions of this chapter any intoxicating beverage, the alcoholic content of which is in excess of eight percent by weight, unless such permittee is the holder of a valid license issued under the authority of Tennessee Code Annotated, Title 57, Chapter 4 (T.C.A. § 57-4-101 et seq.);

 C. Being under the age of twenty-one years, to have in his or her possession beer for any purpose, except that any person eighteen years of age or older may transport, possess, sell or dispense alcoholic beverages, wine or beer in the course of his or her employment.